censoredplanet/geodiff-app/README.md

 # geodiff-app
 This repository contains the code associated with the paper **A Large-scale Investigation into Geodifferences in Mobile Apps** (USENIX 2022).
-Data and more information about the project can be found at https://geodiff.app.
+More information about the project can be found at https://geodiff.app.
 ```
 @inproceedings{kumar2022geodifferences,
-  title={A Large-scale Investigation into Geodifferences in Mobile Apps},
+  title={{A Large-scale Investigation into Geodifferences in Mobile Apps}},
   author={Renuka Kumar and Apurva Virkud and Ram Sundara Raman and Atul Prakash and Roya Ensafi},
   booktitle={USENIX Security Symposium},
   year={2022}
 }
 ```
+## Data

+The metadata and APK error datasets can be downloaded directly [here](https://drive.google.com/drive/folders/1-UGiOUEEge-DA53k9B7KbIOvMlXKfiYZ?usp=sharing).
+Please reach out to us for access to the privacy policy and APK datasets.

+## Code
 - `apk-downloader`: download apps from Google Play
 - `gpcrawler`: download app metadata from Google Play
 - `privacy`: download privacy policies for Google Play apps

+## Contact

+The team can be contacted at geodiff.app@umich.edu.

 # Setup
 - This project uses Pipfiles to manage Python dependencies.